 Resetting an iPhone

-Now on to the last section of this blog–the resetting of an iPhone.
+Now on to the last section of this blog–how to reset a locked iPhone.
 Back before the iPhone 3GS, encryption was not used.
 This lack of encryption meant that even if a device was reset, you could still potentially create a physical image of the iPhone and carve out data, much like one would do with a computer.
 Ever since the iPhone 3GS was introduced, all the data on an iPhone is encrypted and a key is created on the iPhone that is used in conjunction with the password to encrypt your data.
 When you reset an iPhone 3GS or newer, the key used to decrypt the data is destroyed.
 Destroying the key means there isn’t a way to decrypt the data making it nearly impossible to carve out deleted data, even if you could create a physical image of the device, which you often can’t.
 What we can tell from a reset iPhone, is when it was reset.
 When an iPhone is reset, an artifact is created on the device which we are able to extract during the imaging process.
 This artifact alone can be huge for a case, depending on the circumstances, as it can show when an individual reset their iPhone.
 Another point to mention, is that a user doesn’t necessarily need physical access to their iPhone in order to reset it.
 When a user sets up their iPhone, they create an iCloud account (or link to the one they already have) on the iPhone.
 Once iCloud is setup on the iPhone, the user has to enable “Find My iPhone” and after that, as long as the iPhone is connected to the internet, the user can remotely send a reset command to the iPhone from almost any device that has internet access.
 This feature was added by Apple for people that have lost their iPhone or have had their iPhone stolen.

 So as you’ve read, whether or not it is possible to acquire data from an iPhone or a backup of the iPhone is determined by: the model of the iPhone, whether or not a password is being used on the iPhone itself, whether or not a password is being used to encrypt the backup of an iPhone, and whether a user has reset their iPhone.
 We’ve encountered each of these scenarios and wanted to better inform everyone of the various circumstances that could arise when needing to acquire data from an iPhone.